-At each time $t$, the posterior distribution of $\myz[t]$ depends on previous latent state, and the whole observation sequence.
+At each time $t$, the posterior distribution of $\myz[t]$ depends on the previous latent state and the whole observation sequence.

-Importantly, the authors of \citep{fraccaro2016sequential} point out this structure and propose an approximate posterior distribution $q_{\phi}$ with the same structure.
-This is the second time this proper methodology is considered in the present review, after the DKS in Section~\ref{sec:DKF-inference}, but in the publication chronology, to our knowledge, this is the first time.
-The dependency of $q_{\phi}$ on future observations, and also on past observations through the future internal states, is implemented with a gated backward RNN.
-This network is denoted $e_{\mygbw}$ in the equations below and it is parameterized by $\phi_{\mygbw}$.\footnote{In \citep{fraccaro2016sequential}, the internal state of the decoder is denoted $\mathbf{a}_t$.
-We consistently use $\myg[t]$ and we add here a right-to-left arrow to highlight the backward nature of the process.} Formally, $q_{\phi}$ writes:
+\citet{fraccaro2016sequential} indicated this structure and proposed an approximate posterior distribution $q_{\phi}$ with the same structure.
+This is the second time this proper methodology is considered in the present review after the DKS in Section~\ref{sec:DKF-inference}, but in the publication chronology, to the best of our knowledge, this was the first time.
+The dependency of $q_{\phi}$ on future observations, as well as on past observations through the future internal states, is implemented with a gated backward RNN.
+This network is denoted by $e_{\mygbw}$ in the equations below, it is parameterized by $\phi_{\mygbw}$, and $\mygbw[t]$ denotes its internal state, where the right-to-left arrow highlights the backward nature of the process.
+This backward RNN is followed by a basic feed-forward network $e_{\myz}$, which is parameterized by $\phi_{\myz}$.
+Formally, $q_{\phi}$ can be written as

 with